Healthy Workplaces Achievement Program

 Reducing smoking rates among staff and promoting a smoke-free workplace helps protect the entire workforce from the harms of tobacco smoke, and can improve health.
 A workplace can support a smoke-free environment by having clear policies, education and resources to help assist smoking cessation.

-Progress: TMHS are currently working towards meeting state-wide benchmarks for Smoking.
+✅ TMHS has successfully met state-wide benchmarks for Smoking.

 Alcohol and Other Drug Use

 Unhealthy alcohol and drug use is linked to serious health issues including addiction and cancer, and can affect workplace productivity through absenteeism, lateness, staff turnover, accidents and reduced performance.
 Alcohol and drug abuse can also affect staff morale and health.
 A workplace can support healthy alcohol and drug behaviour by having clear policies and providing education opportunities to staff.